ShakalBhau0001/Hangman-Game-GUI/README.md

 4. **Win or lose** – guess all letters correctly to win; each wrong guess adds a part to the hangman
 5. **Track your score** – your wins and losses are displayed in real-time
 6. **Play again** – start a new game with the same category or switch to another
+7. **Switch theme** – click "☀ Light Mode / 🌙 Dark Mode" in the sidebar to toggle the whole UI's appearance

 ---